 3. We continued to live life

 We set aside money to do the things that we love.
 We just shifted our focus slightly.
 Our vacations were all centered around either family activities or climbing/canyoneering trips.
-We focused on inexpensive trips that left memories rather then crazy trips around the world.
+We focused on inexpensive trips that left memories rather than crazy trips around the world.

-We carefully reviewed our wants and our needs and used this to control our spending.
+Aaron and I carefully reviewed our wants and our needs and used this to control our spending.

 We involved the kids and let them know our goals.
 They knew what was in the budget and understood that they wouldn’t be getting name brand clothing from us.